Skip to main content

 • Re-engaging a list of past customers

-The difference between a campaign and sending emails one by one is tracking.
+This means a “reconnect” campaign to 50 people produces 50 genuinely different emails, each referencing real shared context rather than a mail-merge placeholder.
+The difference between a campaign and sending emails one by one is scale plus tracking.
 Orbis shows you — per contact — whether an email is drafted, sent, or replied to, and rolls that up into response rate metrics across the whole campaign.

 Creating a campaign